jacobbisaacson1/lab-MEN-CRUD/README.md

 1. Initialize a git repo. -- done
 1. Initialize a Node project.
 Make an initial commit. -- done
 1. Make an express app that runs.
-Commit. --
+Commit. --done.
 1. Make a home page at `GET /` that has header and footer partials.
-Commit.
+Commit. -- done
 1. Put a nav in the header partial.
 Whenever it makes sense (if a certain page/section of the site is a spot a user might want to get to), add a link to the nav.
 Commit.
 1. Make it render a page for "new".
 There should be a link to this page in the nav.
 Commit.
 1. Make a "create" route.
 Commit.